Generic Error Bounds for the Generalized Lasso with Sub-Exponential Data: Main Results

 \end{quote} With that in mind, one might be tempted to think that not much changes when going beyond sub-Gaussianity---but this is far from being true.
 The key difference becomes manifested in our generalized complexity parameters $q_{t,n}^{(g,e)}(K-\beta^\natural)$ and $m_t^{(g,e)}(K-\beta^\natural)$.
 In fact, their behavior can be significantly more complicated than in the sub-Gaussian case.
 We defer a more detailed discussion to Subsection~\ref{subsec:discussion:compl}, but also the applications in Subsection~\ref{subsec:discussion:sg}--\ref{subsec:discussion:liftedlasso} can be helpful for a better understanding of this issue.
-Let us make several concluding remarks on Theorem~\ref{thm_eg_local}: \begin{remark} \begin{rmklist} \item Theorem~\ref{thm_eg_local} is amenable to various extensions and generalizations.
-For instance, replacing the $\l{2}$-norm by an arbitrary semi-norm $\gennorm$ in Fact~\ref{fact_excess} would lead to an error bound in terms of $\gennorm$; note that such a step would also require an adaption of the spherical intersections in the q- and m-complexities and the small-ball condition \eqref{small_ball_condition}.
-This extension becomes particularly useful when the covariance matrix of the input vector~$x$ is poorly conditioned or even degenerate.\footnote{In principle, Assumption~\ref{model_setup} imposes no explicit conditions on the covariance structure of~$x$, but if it becomes too degenerate, the small-ball condition \eqref{small_ball_condition} might become unrealizable for $\gennorm = \gennorm_2$.} In this case, an appropriate linear transform of the $\l{2}$-error can account for the underlying covariance structure; see \citet[Chap.~3 and Sec.~4.3]{gen19} for a detailed discussion of this issue.

-Apart from that, it is possible to incorporate different loss functions or adversarial noise into Theorem~\ref{thm_eg_local}; cf.~\citet{gen16} and \citet[Chap.~3]{gen19}.
-Working out the details goes beyond the scope of this paper, but is expected to be relatively straightforward.
-Furthermore, one might show similar estimation guarantees for the ``basis-pursuit'' version or the unconstrained version of the generalized Lasso; cf.~\citet[Chap.~3]{gen19} and \citet{lm16,lm17}.
-Finally, it is worth mentioning that the sub-exponentiality of $y$ in Assumption~\ref{model_setup} could be replaced by a less restrictive tail condition.
-This modification would concern the analysis of the multiplier process in Subsection~\ref{subsec:proofs:multiplierprocess}; for example, a finite moment assumption for $y$ would be sufficient when using Theorem~\ref{thm_men_general_bound} instead of Theorem~\ref{thm_men_subexp_bound}. \item The small-ball condition \eqref{small_ball_condition} in Assumption~\ref{model_setup} is based on Mendelson's more general condition \citep[see][Asm.~3.1]{men15}, which reads

-where $\mathcal{F}$ is a class of (not necessarily linear) hypothesis functions.
-We emphasize that the small-ball condition \eqref{small_ball_condition} is stated relative to the hypothesis set $K$, and it particularly suffices for $x$ to be non-degenerate relative to the subspace $\spann(K-K)$.
-This reflects the fact that the input vectors~$x_i$ are only of interest to us insofar as they enable us to discern differences between the hypotheses in $K$.

-Furthermore, one can easily replace the small-ball function $Q_{2\tau}(K^\Delta,x)$ in Theorem~\ref{thm_eg_local} by a more explicit expression.
-For instance, the Paley-Zygmund inequality implies the following lower bound \citep[cf.][Subsec.~2.6.5]{tro15}: Let
+Finally, several additional remarks on Theorem~\ref{thm_eg_local} and possible refinements can be found in Appendix~\ref{subsec:app:rem_main}.